 The Foil is Scott’s contribution to the aero-road market.
 They leverage their long history of creating aerodynamic TT bikes in the design of the Foil.
 It’s fast and nimble without much of a weight penalty.
 The Foil is a relatively stiff bike making it the choice for sprinters in crit events.

 The Plasma is a monster.
 It was designed primarily for triathletes and incorporates a hefty storage box without compromising aerodynamics.
-Rider integration, aerodynamic performance, and unparalleled storage capacity make this the perfect choice for middle and long-course triathletes.
+Rider integration, aerodynamic performance, and unparalleled storage capacity make this the perfect choice for standard and long-course triathletes.

 Solace, Contessa Solace and Speedster Series

-The Solace and Contessa series of bikes rounds out Scott’s line of endurance bikes.
+The Solace and Contessa series of bikes round out Scott’s line of endurance bikes.
 Disc versions of these bikes provide more flexible seat stays for better shock absorption on long rides.
 But don’t be too quick to write this bike off as your casual Sunday ride.
 It’s stiff in all the right places and provides the rider with a range of fit options for more aggressive riding.
 It’ll handle whatever you can throw at it.
 It responds to hard accelerations better than most endurance bikes and will get you through a race in a pinch.